Cold coffees are great year round, but when it comes to cold brew vs iced coffee what's the difference?

-Cold brew and iced coffee have distinctive yet appealing tastes that refresh you whenever you need them.
-But without knowing the differences between cold brew vs iced coffee, it's challenging to choose which one is best for you.
+Cold brew and iced coffee both have distinctive yet appealing tastes but without knowing the differences between cold brew vs iced coffee, it's difficult to choose which one is best for you.

 In this article, we'll compare the similarities and differences between them to help you make a choice.